 Assiut Role in Ancient History

-The history of Assiut began in the Pharaonic era, when Assiut joined Thebes, the capital of the country, in its struggle against the Hyksos.
+The history of Assiut began in the Pharaonic era, when Assiut joined Thebes, the country’s capital, in its struggle against the Hyksos.

 In the Roman era, the Romans directed their attention to the northern regions, which led to their prosperity and the backwardness of the cities of Upper Egypt.

 With Egypt subject to Arab rule, many of its people converted to Islam.
-During the Mamluk era, the famous traveller Ibn Battuta visited Assiut and said that it was a prestigious city, and its markets were lovely.
+During the Mamluk era, the famous traveller Ibn Battuta visited Assiut and said it was a prestigious city with lovely markets.

 Assiut governorate is considered one of the oldest governorates in Egypt, and it gained its importance in ancient Egypt.
-Reasons are its central location between the regions of Pharaonic Egypt and for being an important centre for trade caravans heading to oases in the Western Desert and the beginning of the Darb Al-Arba’een road that reaches Darfur in Sudan.
+Reasons for its central location between the regions of Pharaonic Egypt, its importance as a centre for trade caravans heading to oases in the Western Desert, and the beginning of the Darb Al-Arba’een road that reaches Darfur in Sudan.

 Assiut Governorate, with its current administrative borders, included five central regions:

-- The fourteenth district, “Qus”, and its current location is the city of Al-Qusiyah and its goddess Hathor.
+- The fourteenth district, “Qus”, is located in Al-Qusiyah and its goddess Hathor.

-- The thirteenth district, “Sawt”, and its current location is the city of Assiut and its idol, Aub Wawat.
+- The thirteenth district, “Sawt”, is in Assiut and its idol, Aub Wawat.

 - The twelfth district, “Bar’anti”, and its current location is the eastern bank of Assiut and its god Horus.

-- The eleventh district, “Sheshotep”, and its present location is the village of Shutb and its god Horus.
+- The eleventh district, “Sheshotep”, is located in the village of Shutb and its god Horus.

-- The tenth district is “Wadjet“, and its current place is Al-Badari and her idol Aub Wawat.
+- The tenth district is “Wadjet“; its current place is Al-Badari and her idol Aub Wawat.

 Governorate emblem

-The emblem of Assiut Governorate includes its symbol: the Asyut Aqueduct in brown, the eagle of Salah El-Din in yellow, a symbol of strength, and the olive branch, a symbol of peace in green.
+The emblem of the Assiut Governorate includes its symbols: the brown Asyut Aqueduct, the yellow eagle of Salah El-Din, a symbol of strength, and the olive branch, a symbol of peace, in green.

 National Day of the Prefecture

 Assiut Governorate celebrates its National Day on April 18 of each year.
-The celebration of this date is due to the memory of the Bani Uday revolution, which is located on the edge of the Western Desert of Manfalut Center and the road leading to the New Valley.
+This date is chosen to honour the memory of the Bani Uday revolution on the edge of the Western Desert of Manfalut Center and the road leading to the New Valley.

 The people were brave in receiving the attacks of the French army.
-So the two teams clashed in a fierce battle on the roads of Bani Uday and its houses that the people fortified and made as semi-fortresses.
+So, the two teams clashed fiercely on the roads of Bani Uday and its houses, which the people fortified and made semi-fortresses.
 During this battle, the village became a flame of fire.
-And by this means, the French succeeded in entering Bani Uday after it became ashes.
+By this means, the French succeeded in entering Bani Uday after it became ashes.

 The people of the village of Bani Uday recorded their names in letters of light in the record of heroes, so no family did not have one or more martyrs in this battle.